Ásatrú Alliance: Background

 Stephen McNallen founded the Asatru Folk Assembly ("new AFA") in 1994 as the successor organization to the Asatru Free Assembly.
 The Alliance and the Folk Assembly organizations have existed in parallel since, temporarily united within the International Asatru-Odinic Alliance (1997–2002).
-Gardell (2003) classifies the AA as folkish.
+The group is typically classified by scholars as folkish based on their ethnocentrism and restricting of membership to those of specific ancestry.
 The AA defines Ásatrú as "the ethnic religion of the Northern European peoples".

 The Ásatrú Alliance is recognized as a 501(c)(3) non-profit religious organization, or church.
 The AA was formed on June 19, 1988 by seven kindreds, which were members of the disbanded Ásatrú Free Assembly, who ratified on this day a set of by-laws to preserve and promote the beliefs of Ásatrú in the United States of America.
+As a definition of Ásatrú, AA cites a 1995 essay by McNallen on "what is Ásatrú", which concludes by summarizing the main goals as the practice of "courage, honor, the importance of the family and ancestral bonds, strength, freedom, the preservation of our kind, and joyful, vigorous life."

 The AA is currently headed by a board of directors composed of representatives appointed by their kindred, to speak on their behalf for any AA business.
 The AA held its 32nd annual Althing gathering in September 2012.
 Kaplan (1996) estimates the AA has between 500 and 1,000 members.

-As a definition of Ásatrú, AA cites a 1995 essay by McNallen on "what is Ásatrú", which concludes by summarizing the main goals as the practice of "courage, honor, the importance of the family and ancestral bonds, strength, freedom, the preservation of our kind, and joyful, vigorous life."

 World Tree Publications is the Ásatrú Alliance's publishing house.